 Career and Certification Information

 Graduates are prepared for careers in product and supply chain management, logistics, operation management, purchasing and operations analysis.
-According to the U.S. Bureau of Labor Statistics (BLS), purchasing managers made a median average wage of $108,120 in 2015.
-The BLS also reports that employment opportunities within this field will grow at an average rate of two percent between 2014 and 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), purchasing managers made a median average wage of $118,940 in 2018.
+The BLS also reports that employment opportunities within this field will grow at an average rate of four percent between 2018 and 2028 (www.bls.gov).
 An optional certification, the Certified Supply Chain Professional (CSPS) designation, is offered by APICS, the Association for Operations Management.
 Individuals interested in this credential are required to have several years of experience and pass a national exam.

 Continuing Education Options